 In 2016, Norma sold the farm to the Vermont Land Trust, an organization dedicated to the protection of agricultural land.
 In January 2017 the land trust chose Stephen and Sarah Park to take over management of the farm through their Farmland Access Program, which allows farmers to purchase property at agricultural value, conserving the land and ensuring the land stays in agricultural production in the process.
 The transition was quick, and the Parks were able to take over operations and fully run the farm by March 2017.

 The Parks leased the farm from the land trust for one year and were finally able to purchase it in summer 2018, conserving the land in the process.
 They are grateful to have the opportunity to continue the legacy of the farm and look forward to many bountiful seasons ahead.

 Prior to moving to Vermont, Stephen worked on organic vegetable farms in the Willamette valley in Oregon.
 He spent many years developing his own creative business ventures, from picking and sourcing wild mushrooms out west, to selling tacos at festivals in Vermont.
 He is now pouring his boundless energy into this farm to make it better every day.
 He is a true jack of all trades on the farm and is a talented cook.

 Sarah has dedicated her life to growing food in her home state of Vermont.
 Her time spent working on small vegetable farms inspired her to set roots here and seek land.
-Between managing the greenhouses, farm stand and selling their produce at the Shelburne Farmers Market each Saturday, she finds joy in producing fresh, nutritious food from seed to plate.
+Between managing the greenhouses and farm stand, she finds joy in producing fresh, nutritious food from seed to plate.